valtech-sd/coronado-bridge/README.md

 from the handler.
 However, in most cases you want to control more than this.
 For example, you may want to set the response code, and control the headers that are sent back to the response.

-For this, you can return the special object OutboundResponse.
+For this, you can return the special object confirming to **OutboundResponse**.
 That object has the following structure:
 - body: an object to be returned in the body of the response.
 - status: a number to be set as the HTTP status for the response.
 - headers?: an object of key-value pairs to be sent in the HTTP response as headers.